MengeCrowdSim/Menge/src/Plugins/AgtGCF/README.md

 	   compute obstacle forces if there are agent forces acting on it (or possibly if they are colliding with the obstacle.)
   3. This problem manifests itself in the maze scenarios.
-3. This is sensitive to obstacle forces so, currently, obstacles are being included which aren't actually visible.
+2. This is sensitive to obstacle forces so, currently, obstacles are being included which aren't actually visible.
 This is bad.
-4. Agents occasionally get in situations where they spin at high speed (see `event.xml`).
+3. Agents occasionally get in situations where they spin at high speed (see `event.xml`).
-5. Agent's can disappear due to bad orientation values.
+4. Agent's can disappear due to bad orientation values.
 This is apparent at the end of `4square.xml`.
    This should be considered a *global* problem.
 It merely becomes visible in the drawing of GCF agents because their drawing depends on good orientation values.
 Orientaiton and preferred velocity print as "-1.#IO".
 This crops up when there's *no* preferred direction and no speed.
+5. Setting size properties on agent doesn't work.

 ### Bad scenarios